fc-thrisp-hurrata-dlm-graveyard/reddit_modbot/README.markdown

 Install as gem in your system or project

-Use Modbot::ModBot.new instance specifying arguments for moderator, subreddits, and conditions OR specify a yaml config file to be read (reads from root of project or irb/pry instance -- still needs tweaking)
+Use Modbot::Agent.new instance specifying arguments for moderator, subreddits, and conditions OR specify a yaml config file to be read (reads from root of project or irb/pry instance -- still needs tweaking)

-    Modbot::ModBot.new(:pass_config)
+    Modbot::Agent.new(:pass_config)

-    Modbot::ModBot.new(:pass_arg,
+    Modbot::Agent.new(:pass_arg,
                        moderator = {'name' => '', 'password' => ''},
                        subreddits = [[], [], []]
                        conditions = [ [], [], []])  # this is the default